hng/tech-coops/README.md

 – [community-wealth.org](http://community-wealth.org/content/worker-cooperatives)

 Tech cooperatives are worker-owned cooperatives that operate in the information technology industry.
-This list focuses on tech coops that are providing software development and consulting services.

-Tech cooperatives could be a solution if you feel alienated by big software corporations and startup culture or you feel alone and in search of solidarity as a freelancer.
+Tech cooperatives could be a solution if you feel alienated by big IT corporations and startup culture or you feel alone and in search of solidarity as a freelancer.

 ## Table of Contents